faiyazkhan024/sandbox/nestjs-the-complete-developers-guide/map-ts/README.md

 3. Configure your web server to serve the index.html file as the entry point of your application.

+## About Stack

+- **[Typescript](https://www.typescriptlang.org/)**: is a superset of JavaScript that adds type annotations to the language.
+It provides better type checking and code analysis than plain JavaScript, and can help catch errors before they occur at runtime.
+- **[Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript)**: It lets you customize maps with your own content and imagery for display on web pages and mobile devices.
+It features four basic map types (roadmap, satellite, hybrid, and terrain) which you can modify using layers and styles, controls and events, and various services and libraries.
+- **[Parcel](https://parceljs.org/)**: A fast and zero-config bundler that simplifies the build process for web applications.
+Parcel combines a great out-of-the-box development experience with a scalable architecture that can take your project from just getting started to massive production application.

+## Configuration

+- `tsconfig.json`: This is the configuration file for Typescript, a superset of JavaScript that adds type annotations to the language.
+It defines how Typescript should compile the project, including which files to include and exclude, and which version of JavaScript to target.

 ## Testing

 Currently, there are no specific tests provided for this project.
 However, you can write your own tests using testing frameworks such as Jest or Cypress to cover any additional functionality or customizations you make to the code.